Paiva2/chat-app/README.md

 - Add and remove an user from friend list;
 - Check other online users mini-profile;

-## Doing

-- DTO validations;
-- Remove unused API requests when using as a guest

 ## Techologies used

 ### Backend